KonanM/tser/README.md

 ## How does it work?

-Internally the mechanism by the macro is actually rather simply.
+Internally the macro exposes a tuple of the members and the name of the members.
 It would also be possible to implement this manually for every type.

 ```cpp
 struct Point {